Neon:PrairieLand

 More from Diane Langberg, this time on repentance:

-So, initially, my wife and I got to the point where we needed to put boundaries in place and be strong about communicating and enforcing those boundaries.
+So, initially, my wife and I reached the point where we needed to establish boundaries and be strong about communicating and enforcing those boundaries.

 Boundaries are healthy.
 Boundaries are Biblical.
 Having boundaries does not cheapen the work of repentance or forgiveness in a relationship, nor does it hinder a relationship's growth.
 Boundaries are good.